sakreto/cylex_jobs/README.md

 --Fork Comment:
 This version is modified for limit system, has a locale table (WIP) feel free to contribute.

+forgot to mention both animations and progressbars are disabled on this fork.

 --Original Readme:
 This script allows you to do jobs.
 The steps are simple.